patrykferenc/cyclic-dungeon-generation-model/README.md

 # Notes

-The readme is written in English, but I do have an accopanying "paper" in Polish if you want to (and can) read it, it can be found in the releases section (TBD).
+The readme is written in English, but I do have an accompanying "paper" in Polish if you want to (and can) read it, it can be found in the [releases section](https://github.com/patrykferenc/cyclic-dungeon-generation-model/releases/tag/v0.1.0-preview).

 # Features

-This project implements the cyclic generation algorithms described in papers listed in the report (in polish).
+This project implements the cyclic generation algorithms described in the papers listed in the report (in Polish).
 The algorithm can be described in a few simple steps:
 - First, we generate a graph (laid as a grid) with empty nodes.
 - Then, we add a major cycle (connected nodes) to the graph.
-This way we create a two way connection between the starting room and the final room.
+This way we create a two-way connection between the starting room and the final room.
-- Next, we apply some rules to the cycle that decide its type - for example if it should have a patrolling monster, locked gates etc.
+- Next, we apply some rules to the cycle that decide its type - for example, if it should have a patrolling monster, locked gates etc.
-- After the graph representation is complete, we scale it into a low resolution tilemap - we add doors and corridors between the rooms.
+- After the graph representation is complete, we scale it into a low-resolution tilemap - we add doors and corridors between the rooms.
 - The last part of the generation is to create the final tilemap.
 We apply certain rules to rooms to make them more interesting in shape.

-It is by no means a full and comprehensive way to generate an algorithm, but it can be expanded and tinkered with to get the desired result.
+It is by no means a full and comprehensive way to generate a dungeon, but it can be expanded and tinkered with to get the desired result.
-I expect to add more features in the future and alos improve the codebase a little bit.
+I expect to add more features in the future and also improve the codebase a little bit.

 ## Examples of generated dungeons